-All AMG facilities have a strong awareness and knowledge of their environmental impact and the company utilizes the Global Reporting Initiative (GRI) G3 guidelines to measure and report environmental impacts in a number of areas including raw material use, energy consumption, greenhouse gas generation, water use and discharge and waste generation and disposal.
+All AMG facilities have a strong awareness and knowledge of their environmental impact and the company utilizes the Global Reporting Initiative (GRI) guidelines to measure and report environmental impacts in a number of areas including raw material use, energy consumption, greenhouse gas generation, water use and discharge and waste generation and disposal.
 Collection of this data is vital to help sites focus on improving efficiencies - including reducing energy use and concurrent greenhouse gas emissions, but also reducing solid and liquid wastes and reducing water consumption.
 AMG is transitioning to the latest GRI guidelines G4.
 These environmental impacts are reported annually to our stakeholders in the Company annual report.
 Additionally AMG reports its greenhouse gas emissions to the Carbon disclosure Project (CDP).

 Many of AMG's activities focus on technologies to address fossil fuel efficiencies and reduce greenhouse gas generation, where we believe a precautionary approach is vital given the potential adverse effects.
 Many of the technologies that AMG produces, which we refer to as "enabling technologies" contribute to significant reductions in greenhouse gas emissions in the transportation and buildings sectors.
-The relevant section from the Annual Report to Shareholders showing how AMG measures its environmental impact is reproduced at the end of this Communication on Progress (COP).
+The contribution of those technologies is outlined in the CEO letter on page 10 and 11 of the 2016 Annual Report to Shareholders: